haojustin/foundit/team/sprint05/lec15.md

 Alex: Prepped for retro, will get chat implemented over weekened.
 Blockers: trouble getting project running

-Justin: Worked won implementing video media.
-Going to finish.
-Blockers: was busy.
+Justin:

-Victor: Fixed and merged change username branch.
-Will make the UI consistent across the application.
-Blockers: none.
+Victor: Improved UI for home page for new guidelines, will continue with other pages.
+No blockers

-Baimin: Just finished updating service functions, now posting can show correct userID.
-Will keep on updating firebase services.
-Blockers: none.
+Baimin:

-Zixiao: Merged sign-in, sign-up, and forgot password in but it does not pass any user info to the app yet.
-Will figure it out.
-Blockers: none.
+Zixiao: Created user manual, will work on passing user info from firebase to app.
+No blockers

-Kevin: Got address functionalities.
-Will do search locations.
-Blockers: how to use google services.
+Kevin: Did google keys to find coordinate point, will sort posts on homepage by location if user wants.
+No blockers

-Kendrick: Just fixed the post section with new format.
-Will work on changing the profile picture to display and post to database.
-Blockers: waiting on login.
+Kendrick: Updated my post section, working on profile picture change.
+No blockers